MislavMandaric/vaillant-netatmo-api/README.md

 async def async_unload_entry(hass: HomeAssistant, entry: ConfigEntry) -> bool:
     unload_ok = await hass.config_entries.async_unload_platforms(entry, PLATFORMS)
     if unload_ok:
-        client: ThermostatClient = hass.data[DOMAIN].pop(entry.entry_id)
+        hass.data[DOMAIN].pop(entry.entry_id)
-        await client.async_close()

     return unload_ok
 ```

-Similar hooks which represent some kind of application context should be used when integrating this library into a differnt application (Flask, Django or similar).
+Similar hooks which represent some kind of application context should be used when integrating this library into a different application (Flask, Django or similar).

 ## Acknowledgements